themichaelyang/tautology.town/_posts/2025/2025-11-26-typescript-schemas.md

 ## All together now

+Here's the final code, all in one place.

+As an exercise to the reader, how would we change this to allow nested validators? (hint: `validate()`)

 Hope you found this helpful.
 I myself learned a lot about Typescript writing this!

-Here's the final code, all in one place.

 Did you skip ahead? [⏮️ Click here](#making-of-a-typed-validator) to go back to the start.